 In 2010, Lee Cottone was convicted in Orange County of four counts of committing a lewd act upon a child under the age of fourteen (California Penal Code § 288(a)).

-At trial, the court admitted evidence under Evidence Code § 1108 that, thirty-two years earlier when Cottone was thirteen years old, he committed a lewd act on his sister, then five years old.
+At trial, the judge admitted evidence under Evidence Code § 1108 that, thirty-two years earlier when Cottone was thirteen years old, he committed a lewd act on his sister, then five years old.
 At that time, Cottone was not prosecuted.

 The Gist of This Article: In deciding whether to admit evidence of prior acts of sexual misconduct under Evidence Code § 1108 when the defendant was then under 14, it must be shown by clear and convincing evidence that defendant knew the wrongfulness of the conduct.